 Grading players

 Grading players comes with a myriad of pitfalls.
-To begin with: talent is a right skewed distribution like this:
+To begin with: talent is a left skewed distribution like this:

 What this means is that in professional football the probability of finding a player scoring a 10 is much smaller than finding a player scoring a 1 or a 2.
 Yt, if you look into the player database of football clubs you almost never see the above distribution.
 What this means is that the scouts in that club are overestimating the players they are grading.